Kudos for clinching your first job as a personal trainer.

-At all times, make sure you operate within the laws of the state you practice in.
+At all times, ensure you operate within the laws of the state you practice in.

 That includes paying the right taxes and other levies expected of you.

-If that’s something you struggle with, it’s better to get an expert to deal with taxation and other areas that could be a problem for you.
+If you struggle with that, getting an expert to deal with taxation and other areas that could be a problem for you is better.

-If you are starting a business, do so with the help of an attorney and always make sure that you have the necessary insurance in place to cover yourself should a liability claim come against you.
+If you are starting a business, do so with the help of an attorney and always ensure that you have the necessary insurance to cover yourself should a liability claim come against you.